Sean Landers: 1997–2000

-Returning to writing for his psychological survival, Landers turned to Magritte’s Vache period for his inspiration and found painterly freedom once again.
-For the first time, the image came to the fore and the writing became the support structure.
-As Landers said, “all of my vache figures are… an extension of my clown language.”
-Landers used automatic drawing techniques of the Surrealists to form the image, which was never preconceived, “I’d pick up my brush and I’d paint a cartoon in the middle of a canvas, not like it, wipe it off, and repeat that process ten to twenty times…often with that many ghosts of old drawings a new drawing begins to emerge.”
-The majority of the paintings in this series were made between 1997 and 2000.

 Landers sees twentieth-century art as divided by the art of Picasso, who typifies the traditional painterly vein – an artist sitting in front of a blank canvas, and Duchamp, the grandfather of conceptual art.
 During the time of 2000 to 2003, Landers made paintings that melded various aspects of both artists to create a body of work that typified each.
-Both Picasso and Duchamp used borrowed imagery; Picasso from other artists such as Rembrandt, Velásquez and Delacroix to announce his belief that he belonged among their history, while Duchamp introduced the idea of the “ready-made”.
-Landers said “therefore, borrowing another’s imagery can be seen as ‘ready-made'.”
-For example, when he used Picasso’s imagery to spell his first name, and the word “genius”, he “was using Duchamp to riff on Picasso, melding them together to describe myself and my situation as an artist.”
+Both Picasso and Duchamp used borrowed imagery; Picasso from other artists such as Rembrandt, Velásquez and Delacroix to announce his belief that he belonged among their history, while Duchamp introduced the idea of the "ready-made".
+Landers said "therefore, borrowing another's imagery can be seen as 'ready-made'."
+For example, when he used Picasso's imagery to spell his first name, and the word "genius", he "was using Duchamp to riff on Picasso, melding them together to describe myself and my situation as an artist."
 Around this time Landers made three performative audio pieces, The Man Within (2000), Dear Picasso (2001), and Becoming Great (2002), designed to be played during the three solo exhibitions they were made for.
-As with his other mediums, he “ just picked up the microphone, switched into character and let it rip."
+As with his other mediums, he " just picked up the microphone, switched into character and let it rip".

 During this period, Landers went on to continue to pay homage to Duchamp and Picasso as well as other artists with which he shares a personal affinity, Picabia, Magritte, Dalí, De Chirico, Braque, Beckmann, and Ernst by depicting them either as clowns or as ghosts.
-Landers said, “Painting someone as a clown is putting them in my pantheon, you know?
-It’s not an insult.
+Landers said, "Painting someone as a clown is putting them in my pantheon, you know?
+It's not an insult.
 Painting them as a ghost is similar.
 So I was communicating with Max Ernst, and Picabia.
 But there was another level, too.
 What I like about the Surrealists is that they are guys who would sit in front of a blank canvas and allow their stream-of-consciousness to in some way fill the emptiness.
-Which is exactly what I am doing when I fill a giant empty white canvas with text...but in a different way.”
+Which is exactly what I am doing when I fill a giant empty white canvas with text...but in a different way."